Czech police promise to ‘act upon’ Pandora Papers, as revelations about prime minister become campaign topic

 But his political opponents are demanding more transparency from the prime minister.
 “This is showing signs of corruption to the core,” Ivan Bartos, chairman of the Pirate Party, said on Czech television Sunday night.
 The chairman of the right-wing Civic Democratic Party, Petr Fiala, called it “a giant international scandal” and “a huge problem that the prime minister will have to explain.”

-“For him, it is a big problem,” agreed Milos Brunclik, a political analyst at the Czech Republic’s Charles University, speaking to The Washington Post.
+“For him, it is a big problem,” agreed Milos Brunclik, a political analyst at the Czech Republic’s Charles University, speaking to The Post.
 “After all, he repeatedly portrayed himself as a fighter against nontransparent offshore business.”

 In Czech TV talk shows, for example, Babis has frequently emphasized that he and his companies pay taxes in the Czech Republic, said Jiri Pehe, the director of New York University, Prague.

-“This of course puts him in a different light,” said Pehe.
+“This of course puts him in a different light,” Pehe said.

-Babis is only a few percentage points ahead of a rival alliance in recent polls, and the “Pandora Papers revelations may discourage some undecided voters who have been considering voting for Mr. Babis,” said Brunclik.
+Babis is only a few percentage points ahead of a rival alliance in recent polls, and the “Pandora Papers revelations may discourage some undecided voters who have been considering voting for Mr. Babis,” Brunclik said.

 But the full impact of the revelations on the election campaign remains uncertain.
 The Czech president, who largely holds ceremonial powers, could appoint Babis as the next prime minister even if Babis does not hold a parliamentary majority.